Which Paints Are Truly Safe?

-This brand makes fantastic products, but the paint is not usually my top pick, especially for the severely sensitive.
 Though you may want to use AFM Transitional Primer and their paint to seal in offgassing since it does a better job at sealing in offgassing than other brands.
 And this is my top pick for a bathroom paint.

 3. Mythic Paint

-ECOS, the new fan favorite, is tolerated as well as Mythic was.
+- ECOS, the new fan favorite, is tolerated as well as Mythic was.
 I have heard from multiple industry sources that the same scientist was involved in both brands, but there is sufficient evidence that they are not the same formula.
 I believe, based on my use of both, that ECOS is the closest match.